javipalanca/simfleet/docs/develop.rst

 Travel Behaviour
 ~~~~~~~~~~~~~~~~

-This behavior is activated (in the Customer agent) when a Transport agent decides to pick up the Customer agent, by
+This behaviour is activated (in the Customer agent) when a Transport agent decides to pick up the Customer agent, by
 means of a message sent by the Transport (inside the Transport agent's helper function `pick_up_customer`).
 This message,
-as well as other messages sent by the Transport agent to this behavior, belongs to a protocol called the `TRAVEL_PROTOCOL`.
+as well as other messages sent by the Transport agent to this behaviour, belongs to a protocol called `TRAVEL_PROTOCOL`.

-The messages of the `TRAVEL_PROTOCOL` drive the transitions between the different states of this behavior, in
+The messages of the `TRAVEL_PROTOCOL` drive the transitions between the different states of this behaviour, in
-the same way that the `REQUEST_PROTOCOL` does for the strategy behavior.
-In particular, the states of this behavior
+the same way that the `REQUEST_PROTOCOL` does for the strategy behaviour.
+In particular, the states of this behaviour
 are: `CUSTOMER_IN_TRANSPORT`, when the Transport agent has reached the Customer agent's position and has picked it up; and
 `CUSTOMER_IN_DEST`, when the Transport agent has reached the Customer agent's destination.
 This would be the final state
 of the Customer agent.

 .. warning::
-  This behavior is internal and automatic, and it is not intended to be modified while developing
+  This behaviour is internal and automatic, and it is not intended to be modified while developing
   new negotiation strategies.
 The same applies to the `TRAVEL_PROTOCOL` protocol.